#1 MCINTOSH (also #37)

 “U.S. Department of Agriculture Pomological Watercolor Collection.
 Rare and Special Collections, National Agricultural Library, Beltsville, MD 20705”

-The Bevin’s Favorite is a known Southern apple that went by both names and is common in the Piedmont of North Carolina.
+The Bevin’s Favorite is a known Southern apple and was common in the Piedmont of North Carolina.
 However, the Bevin’s Favorite originated in Salem, New Jersey during the first half of the 1800s.
 Lee Calhoun, author of ‘Old Southern Apples’ undertook the search of this cultivar and discovered a lone tree in 1985 in Alamance County.
 It was noted in several pomological books in the 1800s as a Southern Apple.

 #17 Newtown Pippin (see # 7)